Swam-Htet-Paing/Python-Music-Visualizer/README.md

 ## Prerequisites & Installation

-Ensure you have Python installed, then install the external dependencies[cite: 2]:
+Ensure you have Python installed, then install the external dependencies

 ```bash
 pip install -r requirements.txt